How can I become a better housekeeper?

 - Schedule everything.
-Decide when you will do each of the household tasks you are responsible for eg, laundry, grocery shopping, bill payments, meal preparation, driving children, cleaning, doing the dishes.
+Decide when you will do each of the household tasks you are responsible for eg, laundry, grocery shopping, bill payments, meal preparation, driving children, cleaning, and doing the dishes.
 Look at your week and add it to your schedule and consider it an appointment with yourself and complete the task.

 - Make the space look better than when you started working in it.
 The old saying “if you get it out put it away” works.
-Don’t set it down; put it back, in the desk drawer, in dishwasher, in the laundry hamper, in the refrigerator.
-In addition put one more thing away too.
+Don’t set it down; put it back, in the desk drawer, in the dishwasher, in the laundry hamper, or in the refrigerator.
+In addition, put one more thing away too.
 This helps you to slowly get rid of the “mess”.
 You are not creating more mess and you are reducing any mess that has accumulated.
 Your space will continue to look better.

 - Get help to be successful.
-Your may find you don’t have time to do it all yourself.
+You may find you don’t have time to do it all yourself.
 Delegate it to other family members.
-At first it may take longer to get things done as they learn how to do things.
+At first, it may take longer to get things done as they learn how to do things.
 Stick with it and soon it will no longer be your responsibility.
 Hire help for the things that are the most difficult for you to complete.
 You may want a cleaning service, lawn care service, share carpooling for your children or Professional Organizers.
-Consider your budget; you may not be able to have them come every week but what if one service came each week.
+Consider your budget; you may not be able to have them come every week but what if one service came each week?

 At the end of each month you would have most things under control with the help of your scheduling, putting things away as you use them and involving others in sharing the work.
 Tell me how you become better at keeping your house in order.